dariotarantini/vgram/README.md

 }
 ```
 ## Examples
-* [`hi_man.v`](examples/hi_man.v) - a dead simple Telegram bot in V
+* [`hi_man.v`](examples/hi_man.v) - a simple Telegram bot written in V

 ## Documentation
-You can find the documentation directly on the [Telegram website](https://core.telegram.org/bots/api) or you can read it in vgram source.
+You can find the documentation directly on the [Telegram website](https://core.telegram.org/bots/api) or you can read it in the vgram source code.
 See methods.v and types.v.

 Call a method using:
 ```v